 Why Carrot Cake Pancakes

 These Paleo Carrot Cake Pancakes were a creation of his that he conjured up after getting incredibly bored of the regular pancakes we'd been eating.
-He and the kids had had a gluten-free carrot cake pancake mix while on our backpacking trip this summer (I was on AIP so I did not partake), but they loved it so much they wanted to recreate it.
+He and the kids had had a gluten-free carrot cake pancake mix while on our backpacking trip in the summer (I was on AIP so I did not partake), but they loved it so much they wanted to recreate it.

 I have to say he did a darn good job, and these are amazing.
 Carrot Cake is my favorite dessert as my late mother always served it to me for my birthdays, so I have fond memories.
 Making it into a pancake is just sheer genius.